duckdb/pg_duckdb/README.md

 VALUES ('Azure', '<your connection string>');
 ```

+Note: writes to Azure are not yet supported, [here][duckdb/duckdb_azure#44] is the current discussion for more information.

 ### Connect with MotherDuck

 pg_duckdb also integrates with [MotherDuck][md].
 To enable this support you first need to [generate an access token][md-access-token] and then add the following line to your `postgresql.conf` file: